Dummi26/musicdb/README.md

 I will assume this is `dbfile`.

 Note: Instead of adding the executables (`musicdb-client` and `musicdb-server`) to your `$PATH`, you can run `cargo run --release -- ` followed by the arguments.
-Since this is using cargo, you need to be in the source directorie for whatever you want to run.
+Since this is using cargo, you need to be in the source directory for whatever you want to run.

 ### database